go-playground/pure/README.md

 contactInfo := user.Group("/contact-info/:cid")
 contactinfo.Delete("/delete", ...)

-// creates a group for others + inherits all middleware registered using p.Use() + adds
+// creates a group for /others, inherits all middleware registered previously by p + adds
 // OtherHandler to middleware
-others := p.Group("/others", OtherHandler)
+others := p.GroupWithMore("/others", OtherHandler)

-// creates a group for admin WITH NO MIDDLEWARE... more can be added using admin.Use() admin := p.Group("/admin", nil) admin.Use(SomeAdminSecurityMiddleware)
+// creates a group for /admin WITH NO MIDDLEWARE... more can be added using admin.Use() admin := p.GroupWithNone("/admin") admin.Use(SomeAdminSecurityMiddleware)
 ...
 ```